jianlong-yuan/LovaszSoftmax_tf/README.md

 # LovaszSoftmax_tf
 fix the speed of tensorflow

-Some friends offen ask me how to fixed the issue where i ask in https://github.com/bermanmaxim/LovaszSoftmax/issues/6, so i put my code in here.
+fix the issue where i ask in https://github.com/bermanmaxim/LovaszSoftmax/issues/6, i put my code in here.